Sexual Orientation & Discrimination

-Here are some statistics about workplace discrimination / harassment against gay people:
+Here are some statistics about workplace discrimination / harassment against those in the LGBT community:

-When considering an attorney to handle your discrimination claim, the Los Angeles employment lawyer at our firm stands out among others on account of his experience and reputation.
-Mr. Newman is one of the relatively few attorneys in California who has actually filed lawsuits for the benefit of LGBT individuals.
-He has extensive experience in harassment and discrimination cases and has been a passionate advocate for employee and student rights.
-In fact, one of his most recent cases has led to important changes in state laws.
+When considering an attorney to handle your discrimination claim, the Los Angeles lawyer at our firm stands out among others because of his experience and reputation.
+He has extensive experience with harassment and discrimination cases and has been a passionate advocate for employee and student rights.
+Our firm is a pioneer in employment law, and our attorney has the victories to prove it!

 As a victim of discrimination or harassment based on sexual orientation, you need to work with a legal team that understands your situation and can meet your legal needs with professionalism.
-Our firm offers free consultations so you can speak with our LA employment attorney before you choose to work with us; and we work on a contingency fee basis so you can retain us without risking your financial well-being.
+Our firm offers free and confidential consultations so you can speak with our attorney before you choose to work with us.
+We work on contingency fees so you do not pay anything unless we win results!

 Call us today at (310) 986-2792 to set up your initial meeting with our seasoned litigator.